 Enthusiasm and excitement can come through more easily for students who actively choose and explore opportunities throughout all of high school, not just in the final year.
 Students should participate in at least one extracurricular activity as soon as they enter high school, whether it is through the school itself or a local organization.
 Freshman year is the perfect time for students to explore their interests and test the waters.
 Talk regularly with your child about his/her enjoyment (or lack thereof) in the activity.
 Give him or her the freedom to explore and even fail along the way.
 There is much less pressure on students in those first two years of high school, and it can empower your child to take charge of something on their own for the first time.

 3. Talk about the financial realities of paying for college

 With costs of tuition, room and board exceeding $50,000 per year at many colleges and universities out there, this is an increasingly stressful part of the process, even for middle- and upper-class families.
 Walking through your family’s budget with your child is a great opportunity to teach real skills that are often not covered in the traditional classroom.
 Have an honest conversation with your child about saving for college and expectations without discouraging them from thinking big.
+Have an honest conversation about using writing services to buy college papers online.
 Start talking with them early about your expectations for how they will contribute to their college tuition.